 By Doc Roberts

 Certainly having money and all the things you might want in life is important.
 We all want to have a comfortable life and we deserve to have it.
 Of course, some people prefer having more things than others.
-This exercise on success was to help you to evaluate what is most important to you, because it is your life and you want to be clear on what matters.

 However, I want to throw in another element in determining what success means to you – time!
 Time is absolutely without question our most precious of all possessions.
 Nothing, absolutely nothing, compares to the time you have.